expressjs/body-parser/README.md

 The `verify` option, if supplied, is called as `verify(req, res, buf, encoding)`, where `buf` is a `Buffer` of the raw request body and `encoding` is the encoding of the request.
 The parsing can be aborted by throwing an error.

+## Errors

+The middlewares provided by this module create errors depending on the error condition during parsing.
+The errors will typically have a `status` property that contains the suggested HTTP response code.

+The following are the common errors emitted, though any error can come through for various reasons.

+### content encoding unsupported

+This error will occur when the request had a `Content-Encoding` header that contained an encoding but the "inflation" option was set to `false`.
+The `status` property is set to `415`.

+### request aborted

+This error will occur when the request is aborted by the client before reading the body has finished.
+The `received` property will be set to the number of bytes received before the request was aborted and the `expected` property is set to the number of expected bytes.
+The `status` property is set to `400`.

+### request entity too large

+This error will occur when the request body's size is larger than the "limit" option.
+The `limit` property will be set to the byte limit and the `length` property will be set to the request body's length.
+The `status` property is set to `413`.

+### request size did not match content length

+This error will occur when the request's length did not match the length from the `Content-Lentgh` header.
+This typically occurs when the requst is malformed, typically when the `Content-Length` header was calculated based on characters instead of bytes.
+The `status` property is set to `400`.

+### stream encoding should not be set

+This error will occur when something called the `req.setEncoding` method prior to this middleware.
+This module operates directly on bytes only and you cannot call `req.setEncoding` when using this module.
+The `status` property is set to `500`.

+### unsupported charset "BOGUS"

+This error will occur when the request had a charset parameter in the `Content-Type` header, but the `iconv-lite` module does not support it OR the parser does not support it.
+The charset is contained in the message as well as in the `charset` property.
+The `status` property is set to `415`.

+### unsupported content encoding "bogus"

+This error will occur when the request had a `Content-Encoding` header that contained an unsupported encoding.
+The encoding is contained in the message as well as in the `encoding` property.
+The `status` property is set to `415`.

 ## Examples